pantofu/ETH-and-AVAX-Create-and-Mint-Token-Project/README.md

 # ETH-and-AVAX-Create-and-Mint-Token-Project
-This project showcases a creation of smart contract with ERC-20 tokens.
+This project showcases the creation of a smart contract with ERC-20 tokens.
 This includes the Minting, Burning, and Transferring of tokens

 ## Description
 As required, it has the following: the mint, burn, and transfer functions, which comply with the conditions of the project, such as restricting the mint function to the owner only and any users having access to the burning or transferring of tokens.